Trade Federation Charter

 A. Titles

-The Regent of the Trade Federation shall only be known as the Regent of the Trade Federation.
+The members of the Trade Federation Inner Circle shall only be known as Councillors of the Trade Federation Inner Circle.

-The Regent can be removed for the following reasons:
+A Councillor of the Trade Federation Inner Circle can be removed from office for the following reasons:

 • Treason,

-If the Regent feels he can no longer continue his duties, he may step down from the position with an honorable discharge.
+If a Councillor feels that they can no longer continue their duties, they may step down from the position with an honorable discharge.

-The Regent of the Trade Federation maintains special residence within the Trade Federation Palace on Taanab and offices located within the Trade Federation Capital Building.
+The Inner Circle Chambers of the Trade Federation are located within the Trade Federation Capital Building on Taanab.

 Article III.
 The Duceroy